cdviz-dev/data-transformer-bench-rs/README.md

 ## Goals

 - Explore (learn) how to use templates/scripts to transform data in rust
-- Help to decide which solution to integrate into cdviz-collector to transform data in the pipeline
+- Help to decide which solution to integrate into [cdviz-collector] to transform data in the pipeline

 ### Constraints & Use cases

-The data transformation could be integrated into cdviz-collector, for cdviz-collector use cases:
+The data transformation are driven by the [cdviz-collector]'s use cases:

 - inputs are json object (read from )
 - outputs are an array of json objects: